 Left-sided abdominal pain in women

-Women may have abdominal pain due to with unique conditions that men don't have.
+Women may have abdominal pain due to with unique conditions that men don't experience.
 Common causes of abdominal pain in women, specifically, include:

 1. Period cramps